"Trust yourself. You know more than you think you do."

 Active Shadow: The Charlatan

-In the active direction, intuition becomes a tool for manipulation.
+In the active direction, intuition becomes manipulation.

 Passive Shadow: The Wounded Child